otrv4/otrv4/otrv4.md

 used for publication in an untrusted prekey server, so parties can use it to send offline messages.
 The other should be stored locally to be used in the Non-Interactive DAKE.
 Notice that the Prekey Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages.
+This is needed in order to generate the Prekey Ensemble needed for non-interactive conversations.

 When the Prekey Profile expires, it should be updated.
 Client implementations should determine the frequency of the prekey's profile expiration and renewal.
 The recommended expiration time is one week.

+Nevertheless, for a short amount of time (decided by the client) a Prekey Profile can still be locally valid even if it has publicly expired.
+This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired Prekey Profile.
+This Prekey Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
+To allow this party, Bob, to still be able to read these messages, the Prekey Profile can still be valid even if it has publicly expired.
+A recommended amount of time for this extra validity is of 1 day.

 Note that a Prekey Profile is generated per client and device basis.
 Users are not expected to manage prekey profiles (theirs or from others) in a client.
 As a